gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 The **Kubernetes** executor, when used with GitLab CI, connects to the Kubernetes API in the cluster creating a Pod for each GitLab CI Job.
-This Pod is made up of, at the very least, a build container and an additional container for each `service` defined by the GitLab CI yaml.
+This Pod is made up of, at the very least, a build container, a helper container, and an additional container for each `service` defined by the `.gitlab-ci.yml` file.
 The names for these containers are as follows:

 - The build container is `build`
+- The helper container is `helper`
 - The services containers are `svc-X` where `X` is `[0-9]+`

 Note that when services and containers are running in the same Kubernetes